Volunteers

 SwimmerCoffee-sm

-And finally, big thanks to the volunteer skippers with big hearts from the Nepean Sailing Club, and BYC to make this truly a unique open water event right here in the National Capital.
+And finally, big thanks to the volunteer skippers with big hearts from the Nepean Sailing Club who make this truly a unique open water event right here in the National Capital.

-As a bonus, the sailboats also act as large marker buoys to aid in sighting, an additional layer of safety for the swimmers on the Bring On The Bay event.
+As a bonus, the sailboats also act as large marker buoys to aid in sighting, an additional layer of safety for the swimmers in the Bring on The Bay event.

 Though we can’t guarantee that all sailboats have a towel and a hot cup of coffee for swimmers who need a break, it’s great to know the whole support crew is out there for you.